markNZed/processism-react-three/storyboard.md

 ## 36.3.
 Narration
 In relational biology, the modeling relation provides a formal framework for understanding how a system, such as a biological organism or a machine, corresponds to its abstract model.
 This relationship is established through mathematical mappings known as functors.

 Functors are special types of mappings that preserve the structure and behavior of the system as they are translated into the model.
-They ensure that the relationships and processes observed in the natural system are accurately reflected in the abstract model, allowing us to analyze and predict the system's dynamics with mathematical precision.
+They ensure that the relationships and processes observed in the system are accurately reflected in the abstract model, allowing us to analyze and predict the system's dynamics with mathematical precision.
 In our diagram, we represent these functors as arrows between the system and the model.

 Imagine a biological organism on one side and its abstract model on the other.
 Through the modeling relation, functors map the states and processes of the organism to corresponding elements in the model.
 This mapping allows us to understand the system in a new way — simplifying its complexity while retaining its essential features.